 You talked about independent test teams.
-If you have multiple SCRUM teams that are working in different sites (but on the same product), do you setup a SCRUM team with testers on one site or do you have members from all sites in this SCRUM team?
+If you have multiple SCRUM teams that are working in different sites (but on the same product), do you set up a SCRUM team with testers on one site or do you have members from all sites in this SCRUM team?

-If you setup an independent test team to test integration, performance, upgrades etc; how is this team setup when it comes to SCRUM master, Product Owner etc?
+If you set up an independent test team to test integration, performance, upgrades, etc; how is this team setup when it comes to SCRUM Master, Product Owner, etc?
 Is it the same way as the development SCRUM teams?

 It depends on the project dynamics.
 It is advisable to have a separate SCRUM master for the independent scrum test team.
-The product owner can be different or shared based on the project complexity and size.
+The product owner can be different or shared based on project complexity and size.